cpwardell/Skellytour/README.md

 # Skellytour: Automated Skeleton Segmentation from Whole-Body CT Images
 ## Key Features
 - **Segments bones from any CT scan**
-- **Based on the state-of-the-art nnU-Net package**
+- **Based on the state-of-the-art [nnUNetv2](https://github.com/MIC-DKFZ/nnUNet "nnUNetv2 on GitHub") package**
-- **3 models with increasing numbers of labels (17, 38 or 60 labels), including a label for high-radiodensity artifacts**
+- **3 models with increasing numbers of labels (17, 38 or 60 labels), including a label for high-radiodensity objects (e.g. surgically implanted hardware)**
 - **Subsegmentation model to segment bones into cortical and trabecular regions**
-- **Trained using a high quality, manually segmented dataset of elderly patients with low bone density and osteolytic lesions**
+- **Trained using a high quality, manually segmented dataset of elderly multiple myeloma patients with low bone density and osteolytic lesions**
 - **High accuracy; average Dice for medium model is 0.935**
+- **GPU, CPU and MPS compute devices supported**
-- **GPU with 8GB of RAM is recommended, but will work with CPU only**
+- **GPU with at least 8GB of RAM is recommended, but will work with CPU only**
+- **Developed on Ubuntu using WSL, but should work on Windows, Linux and macOS**

+## News
+- **April 2024: updated models and code to nnUNetv2**
+- **October 2023: initial release using nnUNetv1**

 ## Citing Skellytour
 For more information and if you use Skellytour in your work, please cite our upcoming paper: